Updated for 2022/2023

 “The parade lasts 2 hours, plus remember you have to get there early, so some toddlers and young kids might not be able to sit still that long, and it can be chilly, especially early in the morning.”

-Ms. Gluck had a great tip for those of us with kids who want to get a feel for it all, but may not want to try the actual parade: The “Post Parade: A Showcase of Floats.”
-This takes place after the parade has ended, and continues on January 2nd.
-It’s a chance to view all the floats up close, without having to fight for a seat or try to keep a fidgety toddler sitting still.
+Ms. Gluck had a great tip for those of us with kids who want to get a feel for it all, but may not want to try the actual parade: Floatfest: A Showcase of Floats.
+This ticketed event takes place after the parade has ended, and continues on January 2nd.
+It’s a chance to view all the floats up close, parked in a row, without having to fight for a seat or try to keep a fidgety toddler sitting still.

 Speaking of Floats, can I help decorate one?